A gloomy Groundhog Day: Punxsutawney Phil says six more weeks of winter

 “People have been referencing Groundhog Day.
 It has felt like at times we're all living the same day over and over again,” one of the members said.
 “Groundhog Day also shows us that the monotony ends.
 The cycle will be broken.”

-“Today actually is Groundhog Day, there's only one,” he added.
+“Today actually is Groundhog Day, there's only one,” he said.
 “There is quite literally a new day coming over the horizon.”

 The spectacle that is Groundhog Day still went on, but because of the coronavirus pandemic, revelers weren’t able to see Phil and celebrate in person: This year, it was all virtual and included cardboard cutouts to represent spectators.